Certain signs and symptoms might suggest that a person could have acute myeloid leukemia (AML), but tests are needed to confirm the diagnosis.

 The doctors will look at the size, shape, and other traits of the white blood cells in the samples to classify them into specific types.

 A key element is whether the cells look mature (like normal blood cells) or immature (lacking features of normal blood cells).
-The most immature cells are called myeloblasts (or blasts for short).
+The most immature cells are called myeloblasts (or blasts).

 The percentage of blasts in the bone marrow or blood is particularly important.
 Having at least 20% blasts in the marrow or blood is generally required for a diagnosis of AML.
-It can also be diagnosed if the blasts are found (using another test) to have a chromosome change that occurs only in a specific type of AML, even if the blast percentage doesn’t reach 20%.
-Sometimes the blasts look like normal immature cells in the bone marrow.
-But in normal bone marrow, the blast count is 5% or less.
+(In normal bone marrow, the blast count is 5% or less, while the blood usually doesn't contain any blasts.)
+AML can also be diagnosed if the blasts are found (using another test) to have a chromosome change that occurs only in a specific type of AML, even if the blast percentage doesn’t reach 20%.

 Sometimes just counting and looking at the cells isn’t enough to provide a clear diagnosis.
-Additional tests may be used to confirm the diagnosis of AML.
+Other lab tests may be used to confirm an AML diagnosis.

 For cytochemistry tests, cells are exposed to chemical stains (dyes) that react with only some types of leukemia cells.
 These stains cause color changes that can be seen under a microscope, which can help the doctor determine what types of cells are present.
 For instance, one stain can help distinguish AML cells from acute lymphocytic leukemia (ALL) cells.
 The stain causes the granules of most AML cells to appear as black spots under the microscope, but it does not cause ALL cells to change colors.